Business ownership: In an equitable region, race and gender would not be barriers to starting a successful business.

 Strategy in Action

 Bay Area entrepreneurship supports are designed for underserved business owners and to curb persistent unemployment.
-ICA Fund Good Jobs provides high-quality business consulting services to support the growth of small- and mid-size companies located in high-unemployment areas of the San Francisco Bay Area.
-In 2019 alone, ICA Fund Good Jobs funded 143 small businesses which employ 547 workers.
-These jobs have an average hourly wage of $23.36.
-Of the businesses that ICA serves, 79% have management teams that are majority people of color and 93% that are majority women.
-Three-quarters of the businesses are owned by people of color and/or women.
-Learn more.
+ICA Fund Good Jobs provides high-quality business consulting services to support the growth of small- and mid-sized companies located in high-unemployment areas of the San Francisco Bay Area.
+In 2022 alone, ICA invested $3.9 million in small businesses that employ 803 workers.
+ICA invested 85 centers of every dollar in a woman founder or founder of color and 96 percent of companies served are owned by women or people of color.
+Learn more

 Photo: ICA Fund Good Jobs